PIC Simulator IDE

 This command starts integrated assembler.
-Assembler source files can be edited and assembled in the same graphical environment.
+Assembler source files can be edited, assembled and finally loaded into the simulator memory in the same graphical environment.
 Default extension is ASM.
-After the successful assembly process two new files are generated.
-One with HEX extension that is program file in Intel HEX format and that can be loaded into microcontroller program memory and the other with LST extension that is assembler output listing.
-This assembler is excellent solution for assembling source files with size up to 20K.
-For larger files the assembly process can take some time, but there are no limits in file size.
-Its limits are that only ORG (.ORG), EQU (.EQU), DB (.DB, DEFB, .DEFB), DW (.DW, DEFW, .DEFW) and END (.END) assembler directives are supported.
+After the successful assembly process the internal assembler will generate two new files.
+One with HEX extension that is program file in Intel HEX format and that can be directly loaded into the microcontroller program memory, and the other with LST extension that is assembler listing used by the debugger.
 Configuration word and EEPROM memory buffers are also saved in the generated HEX file.
 These buffers can be accessed and edited from the Options menu of the Assembler window.
-DCONF (.DCONF, DEFCONF, .DEFCONF) directive can be use to set the value(s) that will override the defaults.
+More info can be found at the bottom of this file.

 PIC Simulator IDE has internal disassembler that is started by this command.
 The disassembling process is automatically initiated by opening this window.
 The disassembler will always start from the address 0000H.
 After the operation is completed disassembler will display the output listing file.
 The generated listing can be saved to disk.
 User will be prompted to enter the name for the output file.
 Default extension is LST.